 We’ve all heard the stories.
-The perfect ocean view studio apartment in Santa Monica grandfathered to a lucky tenant.
+The perfect ocean view apartment in Santa Monica grandfathered to a lucky tenant.
 This is the stuff of dreams: rent control.
 The monthly rent?
 Less than half of market value.
 All he or she has to do is not move out to continue seeing minimal rent increases each year.

 Well, when something seems too good to be true, it probably is.
 The reality is that the rent-controlled Santa Monica apartment is an endangered species destined for extinction.